![]() |

 Further, Thorne stated: “Our officers will continue to act on intelligence that we receive and, in this case, we will continue to pursue the landlord until the faults have been rectified.”

-Harper was fined a total of £3,000, ordered to pay £360 in costs and also a victim surcharge of £1,200 for failing to act on the legal notices that were served on him.- Police chiefs call for more funding in wake of terror threats
+Harper was fined a total of £3,000, ordered to pay £360 in costs and also a victim surcharge of £1,200 for failing to act on the legal notices that were served on him.- Securitas focuses on solutions designed to combat spread of COVID-19 at work

 - Protecting our past